jmcquarr/jmcquarr/README.md

 * 🚀  I'm currently working on [a Marketplace App](http://57.180.129.173)
 * 🧠  I'm learning React
 * 🤝  I'm open to collaborating on projects
-* ⚡  I can function without my morning coffee... but I don't want to!
+* ⚡  I can function without my morning coffee...
+I just don't want to!

 ### Skills